eerkela/bertrand/docs/source/content/motivation.rst

                 x = list(range(10**5))
                 timeit.timeit(lambda: sum(x), number=1000)  # 0.16240401699906215

-            It turns out our original answer was actually faster than any of the "optimized" versions we've written so far!
-This is a cautionary tale for this kind of optimization.
+            It turns out that - at least on Python lists - the built-in :func:`sum() <python:sum>` function handily beats all of our "optimized" extensions.
+This is a cautionary tale for this kind of performance tuning.
 Built-in solutions are already highly optimized for their specific use-case and are almost certainly going to be faster than any naive implementation we're likely to write.
 They should always be preferred where possible, and custom solutions should only be used if there's a compelling reason to do so.
 As always, we should benchmark our code before and after optimization to ensure that we're actually improving performance.

 There's still one additional complication that we haven't discussed yet.
 If we take a look at the values that are returned by each of our implementations, we